-Risk management is an integral part of our corporate governance arrangements and is included within our public quarterly performance and resources reporting to Cabinet.

-By ensuring that the risk culture, processes, and frameworks are in place and supported, we can apply robust risk management activity to contribute towards the authority's overall improvement framework.
-Risk management allows the County Council to be proactive in anticipating and managing problems, rather than reacting when they arise.
-In addition, it helps inform our integrated business planning, performance management and budgeting processes - which enables the council to take the difficult decisions on where to focus its efforts and limited resources to most effectively deliver the 4 priorities set out in Our Council Plan.
+Effective risk management is fundamental to the delivery of the objectives of the County Council.
+It is an integral part of both effective corporate governance and performance management by ensuring that the risk culture, processes, and structures are in place and supported.
+It allows the County Council to be proactive in anticipating and managing problems, rather than reacting when they arise.
+In addition, it helps the County Council identify where it needs to focus its efforts and resources to achieve more successes and fewer failures.